-Fitness to practise allegations are comprised of three elements:
+Fitness to practise allegations comprise three elements:

-- the facts upon which the allegation based; - the 'statutory ground' (e.g. misconduct, lack of competence, etc.) which it is alleged those facts constitute; and - the proposition that, based upon that statutory ground, the registrant's fitness to practise is impaired.
+- the facts upon which the allegation is based; - the statutory ground (e.g. misconduct) which it is alleged those facts constitute; and - the proposition that, based upon that statutory ground, the registrant's fitness to practise is impaired.

-If the allegation proceeds to a final hearing, it will be for the HCPC to prove the facts to the civil standard of proof (the balance of probabilities).
+If an allegation proceeds to a final hearing, it will be for the HCPC to prove the facts to the civil standard of proof (the balance of probabilities).
 The other two elements, the statutory ground and impairment, do not require specific proof but are matters for the judgement of the Panel hearing the case, based on the proven facts.